symlex/symlex-core/README.md

 Kernel
 ------

-The light-weight Symlex kernel bootstraps **Silex** (`Symlex\Kernel\WebApp`) and **Symfony Console** (`Symlex\Kernel\ConsoleApp`) applications.
-It's based on the [di-microkernel](https://github.com/symlex/di-microkernel) library.
+The light-weight Symlex kernel can bootstrap almost any application.
+It is based on the [di-microkernel](https://github.com/symlex/di-microkernel) library.
 The kernel itself is just about 400 lines of code to set a bunch of default parameters for your application and create a service container instance with that.

 YAML files located in `config/` configure the application and all of it's dependencies as a service.
 The filename matches the application's environment name (e.g. `config/console.yml`).
 The configuration can additionally be modified for sub environments such as local or production by providing a matching config file like `config/console.local.yml` (see `app.sub_environment` parameter).
 These files are in the same [well documented](https://symfony.com/doc/current/components/dependency_injection.html) format you might know from Symfony:

 ```yaml
 parameters: